camdencheek/word-streak-player/README.md

 # Word Streak Player

-This project ideally plays the gmae "Word Sterak - Words with Friends" for automatically.
+This project ideally plays the game "Word Streak - Words with Friends" for automatically.
 This was primarily intended for me to learn the basics of the Rust programming language.

 ## Parts